Chaffelson/Autonomous-Car/tutorial-2.md

 |:---|---:|
 | `URL` | `http://edge2ai-1.dim.local:8080/nifi/` |

-Connect **GetCSVFile** to Remote Process Group, then add the NiFi destination input port ID you want to send the csv data:
+Connect **GetCSVFile** to Remote Process Group by dragging the Arrow from GetCSVFile to the RPG, then add the NiFi destination input port ID you want to send the csv data:

 | Settings  | Value  |
 |:---|---:|